When a program crashes

 If a core file is created during a run of your program, you can open your debugger on it and then proceed with your usual GDB operations.

 Core files contain a detailed description of the program's state when it died.
-The Unix command file helpfully tells you the name of the executable that dumped a particular core file.

-The writing of core files may be suppressed by your shell.
-In bash, you can control the creation of core files with the ulimit command:
+In bash, you can control the creation of core files with the ulimit

-where n is the maximum size for a core file, in kilobytes.
+ulimit -c nwhere n is the maximum size for a core file, in kilobytes.

 Extended example

 An extended debugging example was given in this subsection and I refer to the book for the details.
-Most important is that this example emcompasses many aspects of debugging:
+Most important is that this example emcompasses many aspects of debugging:- The Principle of Confirmation

-• Using core files for post-mortem analysis of a process that crashed
+- Using core files for post-mortem analysis of a process that crashed

-• Correcting, compiling, and re-running a program without ever leaving GDB
+- Correcting, compiling, and re-running a program without ever leaving GDB

-• The inadequacy of printf()-style debugging
+- The inadequacy of

-• Using good old fashioned brain power
+-style debugging - Using good old fashioned brain power

 No comments: